 How to get the best broadband dealA broadband connection is now a 'must have' for households in the UK.
-Those without Internet access at home have become a minority as the latest Ofcom statistics show that nearly 80% of adults have access to high speed broadband.
-With so many services available online, the Internet access has changed our lives - from the way we shop to the way we listen to music with broadband playing a huge role in this change.
+Those without Internet access at home have become a minority as the latest statistics show that nearly 80% of adults have access to high speed broadband.
+With so many services available online, the Internet access has changed our lives - from the way we shop to the way we watch TV with broadband playing a huge role in this change.

 Of all the factors you can compare by far the two most important are speed and reliability